Test weight for Canadian grains

 Test weight, or bushel weight, is a measure of a grain’s density, which is expressed as the weight of the grain packed in a specified volume.
 A grain’s test weight is commonly expressed in kilograms per hectolitre (kg/hL) or pounds per bushel (lb/bu).

 Test weight is a grade-determining factor for many grains under the Canada Grain Act.
 The Official Grain Grading Guide specifies minimum test weights required to make grades for certain grains.

 Determining test weight

-In Canada, test weight is assessed after dockage is removed, as defined in the cleaning procedures for each class of grain.
+In Canada, test weight is assessed after dockage is removed, as defined in the cleaning procedures for each grain.
 Test weight for corn is determined before removing cracked corn and foreign material.

-Samples are graded Sample Account Light Weight only if the test weight is lower than the minimum test weight established for that class of grain, and in accordance with the Order of Precedence in the Glossary of the Official Grain Grading Guide.
+Samples are graded Sample Account Light Weight only if the test weight is lower than the minimum test weight established for the lowest grade of that grain, and in accordance with the Order of Precedence in the Official Grain Grading Guide.

 Bushel weight in Canada

 In Canada, the grain bushel weight is based on the British Imperial bushel and accounts for grain compaction.
 Canadian bushel weights are expressed as weight in pounds per bushel-Avery (lb/bu-A).

 In the U.S., the grain bushel weight is based on the U.S. bushel and does not account for compaction.
 U.S. bushel weights are expressed as weight in pounds per bushel-Winchester (lb/bu-W).
 The U.S. method of determining bushel weights uses dry quart measures similar to the half-litre cylinders, but the grain is not purposely compactedweight is not adjusted to reflect grain compaction.